jurijsk/solid-red-border/README.md

  * Logger
  * Execution control

- The this is configuralble.
+ The this is configurable.

 ### Marker

+**this is super out of date, just see the API**

  An easy way to highlight an element on the page (hence the name of lib).
-This is especially usefull if you have to fighlight something if there is no undelying HTML element, for example when you are dwarig on the canvas.
+This is especially useful if you have to highlight something if there is no underlying HTML element, for example when you are drawing on the canvas.

  ```
 import { getMarker } from  "solid-red-border";